 - Assistance with obtaining financial aid and scholarships

-- College Survival Skills workshops
+- College survival skills workshops

 - Support groups and mentorship opportunities

-- Graduate School Assistance
+- Graduate school assistance

 How can I get involved with SSS?

-The first step is to stop by our suite in 199 Heth Hall and pick up an application.
+The first step is to stop by our suite in Heth 199 and pick up an application.
 Then, simply return the application along with a copy of your parent(s)' most recent tax form or your most recent tax form (if you are an independent student).
 This form will be used to establish income status.
 It will be kept confidential and must be submitted by ALL students applying to the program.
-After submitting these materials, SSS will promptly notify you as to whether or not you qualify for participation in the program.
+After submitting these materials, we will promptly notify you as to whether or not you qualify for participation in the program.
 Should you qualify, you will be asked to complete a 15-20 minute intake interview.

 Are there any costs to participate?